 Employees must be eligible to accrue the maximum yearly allotment of sick leave in a fiscal/academic year before they must contribute to or can apply for leave from the sick bank.

 Full-time employees may voluntarily contribute personal leave hours or days to Compassion Leave.
-This provides a reservoir of additional paid personal leave for employees who are confronted with a serious loss of earnings due to an extended inability to work resulting from a catastrophic illness suffered by a spouse, domestic partner, child, or parent.
+This provides a reservoir of additional paid personal leave for employees who are confronted with a serious loss of earnings due to an extended inability to work resulting from the need to care for the employee’s spouse, domestic partner, child, or parent who has a catastrophic illness.

 Waiver of Tuition and Lab Fees